-Through the network, NPN Partners share information about trends in the field, best practices, and the performing artists whose works circulate within, between and beyond their communities.
-NPN provides a structure to move new ideas, techniques and art around the country.
-More than simply a service organization, the National Performance Network is a “practical think-tank” of cultural centers dedicated to improving society through independent, innovative creative expression.
+The Network is an invaluable mechanism for sharing resources across boundaries of race, geography, aesthetics and organizational cultures.
+NPN/VAN Partners share information about trends in the field, best practices, and the artists whose works circulate within, between and beyond their communities.
+NPN/VAN Partners function as an applied learning community through which new ideas, techniques and art move around the country.
+More than simply a service organization, the Network is a “practical think-tank” of cultural centers dedicated to improving society through independent, innovative creative expression.

-NPN values long-term relationships, so NPN Partners remain members of NPN as long as their organizational work and commitment to NPN’s mission and values remain active.
-The overall size of the Network is kept small enough to have in-depth conversations, and large enough to represent our diversity as a country.
-New Partners are brought on periodically through a deliberate process that involves the board, staff, and current NPN Partners.
+NPN/VAN values long-term relationships, so Partners remain part of the Network as long as their organizational work and commitment to NPN/VAN’s mission and values remain active.
+The overall size of the Network is kept small enough to facilitate in-depth conversations, active participation, and sustainable relationships that have measurable impact over time.
+As Partner organizations change and evolve, some choose to leave the Network to pursue other goals.
+This gradual and inevitable process allows the Network to remain dynamic by periodically inviting new Partners to join through a deliberate process that involves the board, staff, and current NPN/VAN Partners.

 In March 2016 NPN/VAN announced the addition of ten new Partners, concluding a two-year process that balanced a number of factors simultaneously, including geography, aesthetics, and cultural diversity; values and mission alignment; and expanding new opportunities for artists.
 The addition of these organizations expands the Network to 77 NPN and VAN Partners in 47 cities and 31 states across the country.